PROTECTING NATURE IS NOT A CRIME !!!!

 SIM SOMNANG TRY SOVIKEA SAN MALA VEN VORN

-THESE FOUR 'MOTHER NATURE' ENVIRONMENTAL ACTIVISTS ARE IN JAIL FOR STANDING UP AGAINST THE ILLEGAL DESTRUCTION OF THE ENVIRONMENT
+FOUR OF OUR BRAVE ACTIVISTS ARE IN JAIL FOR STANDING UP AGAINST THE ILLEGAL DESTRUCTION OF THE ENVIRONMENT

 FOR NATURE, OUR LIFE

 Mother Nature is a leading Cambodian environmental grassroots movement fighting to put an end, through direct yet peaceful means, to the systematic destruction of Koh Kong's precious natural resources.
 Though this south-western province still boasts the country's best jungles, mangrove forests, and rivers, the last few years have seen a dramatic increase in pressure against these unique ecosystems.
 Logging of rare kinds of timber, anarchic sand mining, destruction of entire national parks, overfishing, etc, are all taking place unabated, under the disguise of 'development', 'poverty reduction', 'job creation', etc. In most cases, these crimes against are being committed with the outright connivance and support of rogue elements of the provincial and central governments.

 We are currently engaged in two campaigns;